62nd Siege Battery, Royal Garrison Artillery: Hundred Days Offensive

 The Allies now planned a coordinated series of attacks, with Second Army joining in on 28 September (the Fifth Battle of Ypres).
 1st Brigade's guns fired in support of the attack on Messines, then kept up night and day HF on German communications.
 62nd Siege Bty reverted to the command of 45th Bde on 30 September and remained with it for the rest of the war.
 45th Bde had an OP in Messines overlooking the lower ground as far as Quesnoy-sur-Deûle and 62nd Siege Bty was ordered to reconnoitre positions in Ploegsteert ('Plug Street').
 Meanwhile it continued with HF tasks against the Quesnoy road and station.
 On 3 October troops recrossed the Lys and pushed past Armentières, which was unoccupied.
 Next day the 6-inch batteries began to move back to the Saint-Omer area, while 62nd Siege Bty remained in position to shell enemy dumps at Quesnoy with the aid of observation aircraft.
 It pulled out on 5 October on the completion of this shoot and moved to Racquinghem, leaving guards on the guns at Ploegsteert.
 Second Army continued its pursuit with light artillery.

 The brigade carried out training at Racquinghem until 19 October when lorries arrived to transport the batteries back to the battle front, which had advanced considerably.
 Second Army was now planning a new set-piece attack across the Schelde.
 62nd Siege Bty was billeted in Steenwerck, north of Lille, and the guns were brought up from Ploegsteert to Linselles on 25 October.
 However, the advance was now so rapid that it was difficult to bring heavy artillery into action, and XV Corps was being squeezed out of the narrowing battle front.
 The brigade remained in Linselles until 3 November when it moved to Tourcoing, and then to Lannoy on 6 November.
 Next day the batteries began moving by sections to action positions, but the caterpillar tractor towing one of 62nd Siege Bty's 9.2s became 'hopelessly ditched'.
 Reconnaissance parties went out to make contact with the infantry operating in front.
 By the time the guns were in position and the ammunition lorries had come up, orders arrived on 10 November to pull the guns out again.
 Next day hostilities were ended by the Armistice with Germany.

-After spending the winter in Lannoy 62nd Siege Battery, RGA, was disbanded in 1919.
+Post-Armistice

+The battery spent the winter in Lannoy, and demobilisation began, until it had been reduced to a cadre.
+In the interim order of battle for the postwar Regular Army produced in May 1919, the cadre of 62nd Siege Battery, RGA, was to form the basis of 138th Battery in XXXV Brigade, RGA, but these plans were abandoned after the Treaty of Versailles was signed in June, and the cadre was disbanded.
 The Commonwealth War Graves Commission lists 29 members of the battery who died during the war (there may be others listed simply as RGA where the battery was not recorded).
 The majority (15) of the dead date from the period September–October 1917 during the Third Ypres Offensive.